 FUTA stands for the Federal Unemployment Tax Act, and it’s one of the taxes employers have to pay as part of payroll taxes.

-FUTA taxes fund federal unemployment insurance, which is a government program that provides temporary financial support to eligible employees after they’ve been terminated due to no fault of their own.
-An eligible worker will typically receive a check each week from the unemployment insurance fund until that worker is once again employed or has exhausted the covered time period.
+FUTA taxes fund federal unemployment insurance, which is a government program that provides temporary financial support through unemployment benefits to eligible employees after they’ve been terminated due to no fault of their own.
+An eligible worker will typically receive FUTA wages each week from the unemployment insurance fund until that worker is once again employed or has exhausted the covered time period.

 How does FUTA work?